balajibaji/Linux-systems/README.md

 # Linux-systems
-Here i reposited my assignments, my codes , scripts,thoughts during the module
+Here i reposited my assignments which i did in the linux systems module.